8080labs/pyforest/README.md

     - Technically, yes.
 However, this is not the intended use case. pyforest is aimed primarily for the use in a Jupyter Notebook or Lab.
 If you want to use pyforest in IPython or a Python script etc, please import it as follows `import pyforest`.
 Afterwards, you can get the currently active imports via `pyforest.active_imports()`

 - __"Why is the project called pyforest?"__
-    - In which ecosystem do pandas live?
+    - pyforest is created to be the home for all Data Science packages - including pandas.
+And in which ecosystems do pandas live? :)

 ## Contributing